tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 Here is how you can try for yourself:

 - Clone [github.com/tfenster/wiremock-demo](https://github.com/tfenster/wiremock-demo) into a folder and use the "Open folder in container" action of the [Dev Containers][devcex] VS Code extension.
 This will not only start a devcontainer for a small example application interacting with the BC API, but also a WireMock server in a second container.
 - Once this is started, you can simply launch the application or run the automated tests.
-Both will talk to WireMock as a proxy for Business Central.
+Both will talk to WireMock, which is mocking the Business Central API.

 In the details, I'll explain how the devcontainer setup works, how to mock APIs with WireMock, how to use its recording feature, and even how to simulate stateful behaviour.

 ## The details: Setting up the devcontainer and WireMock

-Setting up a standalone devcontainer is by now pretty straightforward using the actions included in the Dev Containers VS Code extension mentioned above.
+Setting up a standalone devcontainer is by now pretty straightforward using the actions included in the Dev Containers VS Code extension mentioned above and letting Docker Desktop do the heavy lifting in the background.
 But for this scenario, I wanted two containers instead of one, and that makes it a bit more interesting.
 The main configuration, `devcontainer.json`, remains more or less the same, but it needs a reference to a file that controls multiple containers called `docker-compose.yml`[^1] and a reference to one of the parts in that file, called a `service`, that describes the container:

 {% highlight JSON linenos %}
 {
   "name": "C# (.NET)",
   "dockerComposeFile": "docker-compose.yml",
   "service": "devcontainer",
   ...
 }
 {% endhighlight %}